Mauna Luan

 No analysis available

-The remarks provide a direct monthly parking cost for additional parking.
-This is explicit evidence of a $75 monthly parking fee.
-The value is high confidence because the price is directly stated in the listing text.
+A public remark gives a direct monthly parking cost for additional parking.
+This is explicit evidence of a $75 per month parking fee.

 Guest parking appears to be available at Mauna Luan.
-Several listings explicitly reference 'guest parking,' 'ample guest parking,' and 'additional guest parking for visitors,' supporting this as a building-level amenity.
+Multiple listings mention "guest parking," "ample guest parking," and "additional guest parking for visitors," which aligns with the current MLS evidence and suggests this is a genuine building feature.

 There is solid evidence of secured parking/entry at Mauna Luan.
 Several remarks describe the property as "guard gated," mention "secured entry," and note "24-hour security" or on-site security patrol, which supports controlled access.
 While not every listing states it directly, the recurring security language across multiple remarks makes this feature likely true.